La Rumorosa Baja California

 Is La Rumorosa safe?

 La Rumorosa is one of the most dangerous highways in Mexico because of its sharp curves, rollercoaster-like dips, and dozens of tight switchbacks with a lot of exposure.
-Always keep a safe distance and follow the posted speed limit when driving along La Rumorosa.
+Always follow the posted speed limit when driving along this highway.

 Is Baja California dangerous?